Long-term Trends in Groundwater Levels in B.C.

 - Observation wells are not used for domestic or commercial use, but instead provide information on groundwater levels over time.

 - Monitoring groundwater levels allows us to know how much groundwater is available given human use patterns, weather and climate patterns, and aquifer characteristics.1 Aquifers are geological formations of permeable rock, gravel, or sand containing or conducting groundwater.

-- This indicator presents a statistical analysis of long-term trends in groundwater levels recorded at 119 observation wells that have been monitored for ten years or more and were active as of 2004.
+- This indicator presents an analysis of long-term trends in groundwater levels recorded at 121 observation wells that have been monitored for ten years or more and that were active as of 2009.

 It's Called Groundwater!

-R package and code: We have developed an R package to facilitate working with, analysing, and visualising British Columbia groundwater level data.
+R package and code: We have developed an R package to facilitate working with, analyzing, and visualizing British Columbia groundwater level data.
 Download the 'bcgroundwater' package from GitHub.
-The source code for repeating the steps involved in processing the raw data (available from the Groundwater Observation Well data access tool) to make it suitable for analysis and repeating the analysis presented on this page is also available on GitHub.
+The source code for repeating the analysis presented on this page is also available on GitHub.

 References and Other Useful Links

-- Visit the Provincial Observation Well Network homepage for more information on observation wells including data downloads, detailed well reports and observation well photos
+- Visit the Monitoring Aquifers: Provincial Observation Well Network homepage for more information on groundwater monitoring observation wells.

 - 1Gurdak, J.J., R.T.
 Hanson, and T.R.
 Green.
 2009.
 Effects of Climate Variability and Change on Groundwater Resources of the United States.
 United States Geological Survey.
 Fact Sheet 2009–3074.
 (PDF)

 *By accessing these datasets, you agree to the licence associated with each file, as indicated in parentheses below.